How To Recognize Malevolence in Both the Physical and Spiritual Realms

-According to Demonologists, the spiritual realm contains a veritable army of demons.
+The spiritual realm contains a veritable army of demons.
 Some demons are highly intelligent while others are less so.
-However, even "weaker" demons manage to secure followers in both the physical and spiritual realms.
-In the human realm, gullible people are easily led astray.
-That's a given.
+However, "weaker" demons still secure followers in the physical world and the spiritual world.
+On earth, gullible people are easily led astray by malevolent forces---that's a given.
 But the problem with evil is that even "the elect" can be deceived.
-Evil is an expert at deception.
+Evil is expert in the art of deception.

 How Humans Feed Evil

-Oddly enough, evil would be unable to thrive in this world were it not for human beings: Humans supply the energy, through bad actions, that allows evil to remain extant.
-It is important to remember that evil, as a spiritual essence, is dependent upon human beings in order to remain an active force on earth.
-In other words, were humans to stop giving evil so much service, whether knowingly or not, the forces of darkness would have no choice but to shrivel up and die.
+Oddly enough, evil would be unable to thrive in this world were it not for human beings.
+Humans supply the energy, through bad actions, that allows evil to remain extant.
+It is important to remember that evil, as a spiritual essence, is dependent upon human beings to remain as an active force on earth.
+In other words, evil has no right to physical life.
+If humans were to stop giving evil so much service, knowingly or not, the forces of darkness would have no choice but to shrivel up and die.
+In short, spiritual evil would be unable to have a "life" on Earth.

-Whether the Biblical story is a metaphorical warning against excessive pride and self-importance, or whether Satan's fall from grace is literal, I do not know.
-In any event, we can glean from the event that pride does indeed "come before the fall" and that raising ourselves above God will result in a fall from grace.
+Whether the Biblical story is a metaphorical warning against excessive pride and self-importance or whether Satan's fall from grace is literal, I do not know.
+In any event, we can glean from the scripture that pride does indeed "come before the fall" and that raising ourselves above God will certainly result in a fall from grace.

 The truth is that we almost never recognize the face of malevolence, at least, not when we first meet it.
-Evil woos through subtle, seemingly lofty ideals that hint at the power of wisdom and inner knowing.
-Let's face it, if somebody approached you and said they wanted to rape and kill your daughter or invade and incapacitate your mind and your will, would you welcome them into your home with open arms?
-You would not.
+Evil woos through subtle, seemingly lofty ideals that hint at the power of wisdom, inner knowing and spiritual status.
+Let's face it....if somebody approached you and said they wanted to abuse you and incapacitate your mind and your will, would not welcome them into your home with open arms.
+Of course, you wouldn't.

 Nonetheless, we invite negativity into our lives more than we know.
-We fail to understand that evil has the ability to put on a kindly face to deceive, but once it has you in it's grip your life begins to spiral out of control.
-Having given the forces of darkness permission to enter into your life, “all hell breaks loose“ and it is not easy to rid yourself of the stronghold.
+We fail to understand that malevolence has the ability to put on a kindly face to deceive and that once it has you in its grip, your life will begin spiraling out of control.
+Indeed, once you permit the forces of darkness to enter into your life, “all hell breaks loose."

-Take the case of Bernie Madoff who cheated investors by "creating a sanctuary of false safety."
-Madoff was a highly respected investor who was actually a master con artist.
-He could even manipulate investor's gut feelings; he knew how to work his magic.
-Make no mistake, that which is inherently wicked has no goodwill nor any kind intentions.
-Evil's only goal is to accumulate power, to remain extant and to create destruction.
-Evil feeds off of negative energy and the wrong choices of humans, as in the case of Madoff.
+Take the case of Bernie Madoff, who cheated investors by "creating a sanctuary of false safety."
+Madoff was deemed a highly respected investor, but in reality he was a master con artist.
+He was adept at manipulating investor's feelings; he knew how to deceive.
+Yet, Madoff had no good will nor any kind intentions toward his clients.
+Evil's goal is to accumulate power and to remain extant.
+If your destruction is a result of evils' machinations, so be it.
+Evil feeds off of the wrong choices of humans.
+Madoff understood this truth all too well.

 "In fact, dangerous people can be masters at appearing normal...
 They don't seem threatening and our underlying belief is that if we are nice to them they will be nice to us... they can be exceptionally good at making eye contact and putting us at our ease."— Mary Ellen O' Toole (Dangerous Instincts)